recyclable · reusable · rewarding · minneapolis

 what we ship in · twin cities

-we use exactly two packaging materials — one for entrées, one for bakery. both are universally recyclable, both are built for reuse, neither pretends to be something it isn't. here's what each one does and why we chose it.
+one for entrées, one for bakery. both are recyclable in twin cities curbside, both can be reused for weeks, and neither one pretends to be something it isn't. here's the plain-english version of what we ship in and why.

 polypropylene, recycle code #5

-The white plastic containers our entrées arrive in.
-Recyclable, reusable, and microwave/freezer safe — and built sturdy enough that customers reuse them 5–15 times before they ever hit the recycling stream.
-We picked white over black deliberately — read on.
+The white tubs your entrées show up in.
+Recyclable, reusable, microwave-safe, freezer-safe — and tough enough that most customers reuse them for weeks before they ever hit the recycling bin.
+The white color isn't an accident either.

-• Widely recyclable through curbside #5 programs in most Twin Cities zip codes.
+• Recyclable curbside through the #5 stream in most Twin Cities zip codes.

-• Cheap enough that you don't feel bad recycling, sturdy enough that you actually want to reuse.
+• Cheap enough that you don't feel bad recycling.
+Sturdy enough that you'd rather reuse.

 our bakery uses this infinitely recyclable